 Your campaign has been successfully funded – congratulations!
-But wait, the Kickstarter payment failed for some.
+But wait, some Kickstarter payments failed for some backers.
 You see that many of those pledges aren’t going through and backers (and funds) are being categorized as “Errored Backers”.

 What do you do?

 With a Kickstarter campaign, you can get people to pledge to contribute to your campaign, but you don’t get access to any of those funds until much after the campaign.
 Even more importantly, a backer’s credit card does not get charged until the end of the campaign and only gets charged if your campaign manages to fully reach its goal.